keszocze/aarith/Readme.md

 Further examples for how to use aarith can be found in the `examples` and `experiments` folders (the tests can also give a good idea of how to use aarith).

-We also refer the interested user to [Keszocze2021]_.
+We also refer the interested user to the publication listed below.

 ## License